honeycombio/refinery/README.md

 Refinery support several kinds of tail sampling:

-* **Dynamic sampling** - By configuring a set of fields on a trace that make up a key, the sampler automatically increases or decreases the sampling rate based on how frequently each unique value of that key occurs.
-For example, a key made up of `http.status_code` will sample much less traffic for requests that return 200 than for requests that return `404`.
+- **Dynamic sampling** - This sampling type configures a key based on a trace's set of fields and automatically increases or decreases the sampling rate based on how frequently each unique value of that key occurs.
+For example, using a key based on `http.status_code`, requests that return `200` could be included less often in the forwarded sample data, since `200` indicates success and appears in higher frequency, compared to requests that return `404` errors and require investigation.
-* **Rules-based sampling** - This enables you to define sampling rates for well-known conditions.
+- **Rules-based sampling** - This sampling type enables you to define sampling rates for well-known conditions.
 For example, you can sample 100% of traces with an error and then fall back to dynamic sampling for all other traffic.
-* **Throughput-based sampling** - This enables you to sample traces based on a fixed upper bound on the number of spans per second.
-The sampler will sample traces with a goal to keep the throughput below the specified limit.
+- **Throughput-based sampling** - This sampling type enables you to sample traces based on a fixed upper-bound for the number of spans per second.
+The sampler will dynamically sample traces with a goal to keep the throughput below the specified limit.
-* **Deterministic probability sampling** - Although deterministic probability sampling is also used in head sampling, it is still possible to use it in tail sampling.
+- **Deterministic probability sampling*** - This sampling type consistently applies sampling decisions without factoring the trace's field or values.
+For example, you can include 1 out of every 12 traces in the sampled data sent to Honeycomb.
+If this sample type is the only type you plan to use, consider using [head sampling options](/manage-data-volume/sampling/#head-sampling) instead of Refinery.

 Refinery lets you combine all of the above techniques to achieve your desired sampling behavior.